ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 Adding entities to a region
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The geometry of a Region is made up of entities (Line and Arc objects).
+When entities are added to
+a Region, they **must** be added in anticlockwise order.

 To add two Lines ``line_1, line_2`` and an Arc ``airgap_arc`` to the notch region, use the
 ``Region.add_entity()`` function from ``ansys.motorcad.core.geometry``: